Staysteady/mlp/README.md

     utils/          # Helper functions
-    config/         # Configuration management tests/             # Unit tests docs/              # Documentation
+    config/         # Configuration management tests/             # Unit tests unit/            # Unit test modules docs/              # Documentation
 ```

 ## Development

+- Python 3.10.11 is the recommended version
 - The system is designed to be modular and extensible
 - Future ML/RL capabilities can be added in the models directory
 - Configuration can be modified in settings.py
 - Additional features can be added by extending existing classes
+- Tests should be added for new functionality using pytest and freezegun where appropriate